cleesmith/keys2text_proxy/README.md

 existing code and effortlessly switch between providers—Anthropic, Google AI Studio, Groq, OpenRouter, DeepSeek, LM Studio, Ollama, or OpenAI itself—**simply by configuring your API keys**.

+## Intro blurb used on novelcrafter's discord

+> Keys2Text Proxy is a Python FastAPI application that lets you use multiple AI providers (like Anthropic, Google AI Studio, Groq, OpenRouter, DeepSeek, LM Studio, and Ollama) through a single OpenAI-compatible interface using your own API keys.
+It runs locally on your computer, saves chat history as plain text, and works nicely with NovelCrafter.
+The code is open source and free to use.

 ## Key Features

 - **Free and Open-source forever**